 This pain scale uses humor to showcase how a person is experiencing pain.
 It’s largely silly, but is a great way to get the conversation going about your pain.

-Even though this scale is similar to many of the others on this list, we thought it was important to show that yes, you can and should create a pain scale that works for you.
+Even though this scale is similar to many of the others on this list, we thought it was important to show that yes, you can and should create a scale for pain that works for you.
 It doesn’t have to be fancy.
-This pain scale helped this patient accurately track their pain according to how they were feeling and how their pain affected them.
+This pain inventory helped this patient accurately track their pain according to how they were feeling and how their pain affected them.

 This same patient then used a daily tracker to monitor her pain levels.
 You can see a great example of that in the image below.
 For visual people, this is a fantastic way to quickly understand and see pain changes over time.